KauzClay/docs-tap/supply-chain/reference/api/component.hbs.md

 ### `spec.description`

 `spec.description` describes the component's purpose.
-You see this description in `tanzu workload run list`.
+You see this description when running `tanzu workload run list`.

 ```yaml
 spec: